icpmoles/ASB/docs/CrossCoupling.typ

 $ vec( tau_1 , tau_2 ) = mat( m_11,  m_12 ; m_21, m_22) vec(diaer(q_1),diaer(q_2) ) $

-With these equations we can calculate the torque applied on the load axles when a specific angular acceleration occurs (or if we invert it, the necessary torque to have a desired acceleration on the load axles).
+With these equations we can calculate the torque applied on the load shafts when a specific angular acceleration occurs (or if we invert it, the necessary torque to have a desired acceleration on the load shafts).

-This is a good starting point to analyze eventual cross interactions between the two axles.
+This is a good starting point to analyze eventual cross interactions between the two shafts.

 == The humble Jacobian of Inertia